“The Right Experience & Compassion For Your Child Support Matter”

 Every parent in Tennessee is presumed to have an obligation to support and care for the physical needs of the child.
 This presumption continues even if the parents are not married or are married and divorce.
 In fact, the question of child support can be raised in a divorce lawsuit, paternity suit, and/or legal separation action.
 Even though both parents have an obligation to support their children, a child support order will in almost every instance require one party to pay an amount designated as child support to the other parent.

 Child support is typically calculated according to a statutory formula designed to take a lot of the “guesswork” out of how much child support should be ordered in any given situation.
 However, legal counsel is necessary to ensure the guidelines are followed and/or the court appropriately considers the specific facts and circumstances present in any given case.
-Douglass & Runger, Attorneys at Law, your Memphis child support attorneys can assure this happens.
+Douglass & Runger, PLLC, Attorneys at Law, your Memphis child support attorneys can assure this happens.

 Basics of Tennessee Child Support Calculations